Send-It-Industries/Front-End-Capstone/README.md

 - Clone this repo
 - Run `npm install` to install all the dependencies.
 - Create a config/config.js file with any valid github token
+- Alternatively, create a .env file and add any valid githib token

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.